Website documents histories of Georgetown-owned slaves

 American Ancestors, also known as the New England Historic Genealogical Society, has troves of genealogical information on its website, but the GU272 Project is unique, said Claire Vail, the project director.

-“For this project, we said, ‘Let’s do something different and let’s talk to the living descendants,’ most of whom have no memory of their ancestors and no family lore that stretched back to their enslaved ancestors,” she said.
+“For this project, we said, ‘Let’s do something different and let’s talk to the living descendants,’ most of whom have ... no family lore that stretched back to their enslaved ancestors,” she said.

 So in addition to documents, photographs and the indexed genealogies of thousands of descendants, the project includes recorded interviews with dozens of living descendants.